Corey M. Cohen, BS, CMI

 In 1991, Cohen took part in a weeklong intensive seminar on Solving Canine Behavior Problems at Cornell University, run by Dr. Katherine Haupt.

-For the last two years, Cohen has been studying trans-species psychology under the direct supervision of Dr. G.A.
+For the last several years, Cohen has been studying trans-species psychology under the direct supervision of Dr. G.A.
 Bradshaw of the Kerulos Center in Oregon.

 • Over 35 years as an animal behaviorist successfully improving relationships between people and dogs.